Rechargeable AA Solar Batteries

 How to tell if your batteries are failing

 Are your lights staying on a shorter time during the night?
-Does one of them not come on as bright as the others.
+Does one of them not come on as bright as some of the other lights.
 Does your pump not get the water up to the top when the sun goes down.

 Using a battery tester after a full charge will let you know if you have the proper voltage, it will not let you know if it has charged fully and will last the night.
 Testing for a full MAH (Milli Amp Hour) load is not easy.
 Looking at the results of your light or pump output will be a lot better judge of when the battery will need to be replaced.